 Vegan chocolate desserts

 These bites are one of my favorite desserts yet!
 Consider these my lazy-girl’s take on classic Almond Joys.
-The base is a naturally-sweetened, no-bake coconut cookie dunked in dark chocolate and topped with a roasted almond and more chocolate.
+The base is a naturally-sweetened, and these no-bake vegan coconut cookies are dunked in dark chocolate and topped with a roasted almond and more chocolate.
 Serve these delectable bites as a simple dessert, or enjoy throughout the week as a relatively guilt-free snack!
 Recipe from Minimalist Baker’s Everyday Cooking by Dana Schultz © 2016, reprinted by permission of Avery Publishing. more→

 We’ve taken a look at the best thing ever (also known as peanut butter cups) and gone one step further, replacing the chocolate candy bottom with a mini brownie.
 You’ll realize what a brilliant idea it was when you get your fingers on (and sink your teeth into) the resulting chewy, super rich goodness!
 Recipe and photo from Vegan Finger Foods: More Than 100 Crowd-Pleasing Recipes for Bite-Size Eats Everyone Will Love by Celine Steen and Tamasin Noyes.
 Published by Fair Winds Press @2014.
 Reprinted by permission. more→